nabil34000/schatzhauser/docs/architecture.md

 }
 ```

-This lives inside ./internal/guards to break a cycle between ./internal/server/routes.go and ./internal/handlers.
+The package guards breaks a cycle between ./internal/server/routes.go and ./internal/handlers.

-The rest is just Go code.
 Inside a handler an active guard will emit an HTTP response and return false.
 The handler exits before business logic via return:

 ```go
 for _, g := range h.Guards {